kkaovsp/Project-Web-Dev/README.md

       "account_id": "string"
     }
     ```
-  - Files: Up to 4 cafe pictures can be uploaded
+  - Files: Up to 4 cafe pictures can be uploaded (.jpg only)
   - Response: Success message.
 When you add a new cafe using the form, the images you upload will be automatically saved to a configured image folder for later use, and all cafe details will be stored in the database.

 - `PUT /api/cafes/:id`